Top 8 HCM Adoption Strategies – Your Complete Guide to HCM Adoption

 Trials & Tribulations of HCM Adoption

 You must have heard of how seasoned sailors start preparing months ahead for their voyage.
-This helps them escape the horrors at sea, from storms to running out of fuel, or even poor coordination amongst the ship’s crew, that can affect the expedition.
+This helps them escape the horrors at sea, from storms to running out of fuel, or even poor coordination amongst the ship’s crew, which can affect the expedition.
 Thankfully, all of these negative circumstances can be avoided with the right planning.

 Similarly, as a business leader, you are considered one of the captains of the organization’s human resources.
 To keep the ‘business’ vessel afloat and thriving, you need to be cognizant of issues that can flare up, and limit the success of the newly adopted cloud-based HCM:

-- Low Adoption Rates: 47% of employees feel that their company doesn’t pay attention to their needs when introducing new technology.
+47% of employees feel that their company doesn’t pay attention to their needs when introducing new technology.
 Such a clash in expectations between end-users and management leads to poor HCM adoption rates.
 Additionally, the introduction of new HR systems lead employees (who were quite comfortable with the old workflow) to develop ‘fear of the unknown’.
-Especially since cloud HCM application must always be rolled out organization-wide, the scope of driving adoption among a user base of hundred thousand employees is much harder.
+Especially since cloud HCM applications must always be rolled out organization-wide, the scope of driving adoption among a user base of a hundred thousand employees is much harder.

-- Fragmented Systems: Many organizations have point solutions that take care of CRM, resource planning, hiring and the like; while operating in silos.
+Many organizations have point solutions that take care of CRM, resource planning, hiring and the like; while operating in silos.
 Owing to this segregated structure, the HCM can never give a holistic view of their human capital.
 This, in turn, prevents the system from ever functioning at its maximum potential.
 And even if the systems get aligned, the data exchange between ends up not being seamless enough.

-In the next section, let’s look at ways to avoid these turbulent scenarios, so that you can attain the organizational benefits that come with technology adoption.
+In the next section, let’s look at ways to avoid these turbulent scenarios so that you can attain the organizational benefits that come with technology adoption.

-Your 8 Point Guide to HCM Adoption
+8 Point Guide to HCM Adoption

 Here are the different stages of planning, from analysing organizational needs to deployment and beyond, to achieve maximum returns from your HCM tools.

-A. Blueprint Phase
+A. Blueprint phase

-- Align Technology with Organizational Needs: As an HR leader, it is your responsibility to pragmatically map the HCM solution adoption strategy to your company’s needs and budget.
+As an HR leader, it is your responsibility to pragmatically map the HCM solution adoption strategy to your company’s needs and budget.
 While most large organizations can afford complete HCM suites (big bang approach), SMEs tend to adopt select modules based on what makes most business sense for your company (phased approach).

-- Secure Buy-in From the Top Brass: Securing support from the CHRO and other board members is crucial, before investing in HCM technology, as (s)he is the one who will be most concerned about improving workforce efficiency at lower operating costs.
+Securing support from the CHRO and other board members is crucial, before investing in HCM technology, as (s)he is the one who will be most concerned about improving workforce efficiency at lower operating costs.
 Just prove to the C-suite that the HCM solution can bring great value to the table.
 This will make it easier to get over the hoops when you encounter problems in the adoption of the HCM system by specific departments.

 Companies are increasingly employing design thinking, to study how employees perform their daily tasks, and where the opportunities for optimization are.
 Design thinking helps you uncover needs you or your employees might not have been aware of and hence design solutions to fit within the flow of work.
 This helps improve engagement levels and adoption of the tool in a completely new way.

 Make sure that the new HCM system plugs the gaping holes that the older HR systems were unable to fill.
 Here is a checklist of issues you may be currently facing, and how a new tool can fix each of them:

-- Lack of automation: It would help to have time consuming jobs, such as content creation and admin tasks, automated by the new tool
+- Lack of automation: It would help to have time-consuming jobs, such as content creation and admin tasks, automated by the new tool

 - Poor integration: The new tool should be able to integrate with technologies of the future as well as legacy systems